pedrocoder/Material2-Login-Page/README.md

 ## Description

-Personal project to learn about node and angular 2 animations
+Personal project to learn about node, material 2 custom themes and angular 2 animations

 ## Running